RhcHockey/RhcHockey.github.io/_posts/question/2014-04-16-what-is-the-training-age.markdown

 categories:
 - question
 ---
-We welcome anyone from 10 years old or above.
+We welcome anyone from 7 years old and above.